 The key to a successful enema with a bidet is to position yourself well.
 This is going to take some trial and error and probably a wet bum a few times before you get it right.

 Basically, the idea is that you need the angle of the water stream to be close to the anus and able to penetrate just based on the angle.
+The ideal bidet for this is one that has adjustable nozzles so you can get the angle just right.

 Use the settings for different strengths, starting with a lower strength and increasing until you get the right penetration.

 Different bidets will have different enema settings, from pulsating to massage to turbo.
 Read the instructions carefully depending on the model.
+A general rule of thumb is that you only need to use the enema function for about 20 seconds or so for a full cleanse.

 When done right, it should only take a few minutes to complete the enema.
+Here is the step-by-step guide.

-Does a bidet help with constipation?
+Does a bidet enema help with constipation?

 You don’t even need the jet of water to enter into your anus in many cases to find yourself ready to pass that hard poop.

 For light cases of constipation, the warm water and pulsing jets of water can be enough to stimulate the bowels to get moving again.
+(Check out this article about the bidets that use warm water!)

 In cases where the constipation is a bit more stubborn, then you can get a bidet with an enema function and easily, safely and cleanly get your bowels moving when the jet of warm water enters the anus and in some cases can even reach the lower intestinal tract to encourage the bowels to evacuate.

-Bidet and hemorrhoids
+Bidet enemas and hemorrhoids

 If you do have hemorrhoids and it happens frequently, a bidet is far more comfortable than wiping.